Install Project Quay Using Podman on Oracle Linux

 pgadmin-login

-At this point the Project Quay Registry has been started, a new user created and logged in.
-Finally a new repository has been created within the Container Registry.
+At this point, the Project Quay registry has been started, a new user has been created and logged in, and a new repository has been created within the container registry.
 The next step is to return to the command line and upload a container to this newly created container registry.

 Using Project Quay